sammyklan3/layerpay-api/README.md

-# Base Crypto Checkout Backend
+# LayerPay Base Crypto Checkout Backend

 A secure, scalable backend for accepting **USDC/ETH payments** on the **Base** blockchain.
 Built with **Node.js**, **Express**, **PostgreSQL**, **Sequelize**, and **ethers.js**.